Jenny Lönnkvist

 Jenny Lönnkvist (born March 28, 1989) is a Swedish orienteering competitor, and junior world champion.

 Junior career

 Lönnkvist became Junior World Champion in the middle distance in Dubbo in 2007, and received a silver medal in relay.
-She received a bronze medal in sprint at the 2008 Junior World Championships in Göteborg.
+She received a bronze medal in sprint at the 2008 Junior World Championships in Gothenburg.

 She became Swedish junior champion in night orienteering in 2007, and again in 2008.

 Senior career

 Lönnkvist participated at the 2009 World Orienteering Championships in Hungary, where she qualified for the middle distance final.

 Personal life

 Lönnkvist is daughter of Lars Lönnkvist and Barbro Lönnkvist, both international orienteers.